JoselleAstrid/ram-watch-cheat-engine/docs/debugging.md

 - If an error occurs, a Lua Engine window will pop up.
 The latest Lua error's text appears BELOW previous errors' text in this Lua Engine window.

+- After an error occurs, you may close any error and debug windows that might have popped up, and close the current RAM display window.
+Make any script edits as needed, then click Execute Script again to start running a new RAM display window.

 - In many error cases, the game will pause and Cheat Engine will make the Memory View window pop up.
-Just close this Memory View window and move on.
+If you try to resume the game without closing this Memory View window, then another error will occur.
+You'll need to close this Memory View window to stop the script execution, before doing anything else.

-- Some layouts get an error if you run them while in a menu or during game startup.
+- Some layouts get an error if you run them while in a game menu, during game startup, or during a loading or transition screen.
 If this happens, make sure you are in the middle of gameplay before clicking Execute Script.

+  - We try to code layouts robustly so that they don't error in these cases, but it always takes some extra effort, so no guarantees.

-- If you're having trouble getting any layouts to display properly, and you're not getting any helpful error messages, it's possible that the script's start-address scan doesn't work for your version of Dolphin.
+- If you're having trouble getting any layouts to display properly, and you're not getting any helpful error messages:

+  - If you've defined a [constantGameStartAddress](different_dolphin.md#optional-constantgamestartaddress), double-check that it's correct.
+Try removing the `constantGameStartAddress` to see if that is the problem.

+  - If you're not using a `constantGameStartAddress`, it's possible that the Lua framework's start-address scan doesn't work for your version of Dolphin.
 Try a different Dolphin version and see if that works fine.
-If a certain Dolphin version doesn't seem to work, feel free to [post on GitHub or TASvideos](/README.md#support) saying so.
+If a certain Dolphin version doesn't seem to work, feel free to [report it](/README.md#support) and we'll see what we can do.

+- If you can get a layout to display, but the values don't update as expected when you play the game, check if your layout's init function body has `setBreakpointUpdateMethod()` in the code.
+If so, it's possible that the [frameCounterAddress or oncePerFrameAddress](different_dolphin.md) are not defined correctly.

+- It's quite possible that a layout we've coded is unusable or buggy in some way.
+If you've got any suspicions, feel free to [report it](/README.md#support).

 ## Debugging Lua script problems

+If you're writing your own Lua scripts, you're generally not going to get it right on the first try.
+Sometimes, you'll be out of obvious solutions, and you'll need to dig for the solution with some debugging techniques.

 Cheat Engine Lua scripts can be tricky to debug, but it's possible to get by if you put a few imperfect debugging techniques together.